 Toilet Plunger—this plunger looks like the standard plunger, but with a slight modification: within the rubber suction cup is an extra rubber fixture that forms to the area of the toilet needing unclogged.
 Homeowners may fold the inside rubber flap if needed for a sink or tub.
 The toilet plunger should actually be termed “standard plunger,” because the flexible rubber flap allows homeowners to use it on other fixtures in the home, such as the tub or sink.

-Accordion Plunger—this little miracle makes music!
-Just kidding.
-But as the name suggests, it has an accordion-like structure.
+Accordion Plunger—as the name suggests, this little miracle has an accordion-like structure.
 This is your plunger for really bothersome toilet clogs.
 Because of the size of its cup and sturdy nature, it creates a lot of force for toilet clogs.
 It is slightly more difficult to handle, and not to be used on any home fixture other than a toilet.

 Taze Plunger— This plunger isn’t for use inside your home, so if you see it, just pass on by.
 A taze plunger is used for larger pipes and is not a common household item.
 The long steel rod forces a disc into the clogged pipe to dislodge the blockage.